heshanera/EnterpriseServiceBus/README.md

         > java -jar Client.jar

 ## Adding a Service
-	1. Adding the configuration parameter of the service in 'EsbConfiguration.xml'
+	1. Adding the configuration parameters of the service to 'EsbConfiguration.xml'

 	### Java
 		2. Add the service to '/ServiceBus/src/services/javaServices'